TarVK/model-react/README.md

 ## Bugs

 The system on its own is rather simple and reliable.
-The usage might be a bit prone to bugs however, since providing data source parameters when retrieving a field is optional.
+The usage might be a bit prone to bugs however, since providing `IDataRetrieverParams` when retrieving a value from a data source is optional.
 This is intentional as there are many situations where no parameters are required.
-It does however mean that typescript doesn't complain when you actually forgot to pass the listener of a data hook in a react component, resulting in the component not updating when it should.
+It does however mean that typescript doesn't complain when you actually forget to pass the listener of a data hook in a react component, resulting in the component not updating when it should.

 # Contributing